-This NICEC Network Meeting will explore some of the tensions and opportunities around training for the field including:-
+This NICEC Network Meeting will explore some of the tensions and opportunities around initial and continuing training and development for the field including:

 - Scope and limitations on careers roles